When two employees hate each other, their animosity can turn a healthy working environment into a toxic space.

 Once you’re made aware of your employees not getting along, there are six possible outcomes of resolving conflict among coworkers:

 - Both parties work out their differences, rise above, and move on.

 - Each party agrees to disagree, but get past it and move on.

 - Both parties say they’ve moved on, but one or both secretly harbors continued ill will.
 Negativity lurks and performance soon begins to dip.

 - One party sucks it up and acquiesces while the other seemingly “wins.”
 Conflict could continue.

-- The “wrong” party won’t budge and needs to be removed from the department and possibly let go.
+- The “wrong” party won’t budge and needs removal from the department and possibly let go.

 - The situation damages both workers and both leave.

-You’ve probably encountered people in your personal or professional lives who always seem to be mired in drama and have a knack for dragging others into their issues.
-If you think, “Here we go again” regarding one of the employees involved in the conflict, then that’s probably a sign that the person needs to change their attitude or be terminated.
+You may know people in your personal or professional lives who always seem to be part of drama and have a knack for dragging others into their issues.
+If you think, “Here we go again” regarding one of the employees that is part of the conflict, then that’s probably a sign that the person needs to change their attitude or lose their job.

-Some would argue that creative tension among peers and coworkers can yield superior results due to the competition and rivalry that is formed.
+Some would argue that creative tension among peers and coworkers can yield superior results due to the competition and rivalry that they form.
 While this might be true on a project basis, it can easily establish a permanent us-versus-them culture that devolves into conflict.